L1NNA/cage-challenge-1/CybORG/CybORG/Shared/Scenarios/ReadMe.txt

 scenario_parser.py -
 This file is very similar to the ScenarioParser.py file.
 The file loads the contents of the yaml file and parses through the yaml file retieving the host names, subnet names and agent names.
-The python file then sifts through and parses through every host, subnet and agent.
+The python file then parses through every host, subnet and agent.
 The main function in the file parses through both Scenario1.yaml and Scenario1b.yaml files.

 DataGatherer.py -